Human trafficking in Slovakia: Prosecution (2008)

-Protection
+Protection (2008)

 The government demonstrated modest efforts to assist and protect victims in 2007.
-The Ministry of the Interior funded a new NGO program which provided shelter and assistance to four victims.
+The Ministry of the Interior (Ministerstvo vnútra) funded a new NGO program which provided shelter and assistance to four victims.
 In 2006, government funding to NGOs aided 10 victims; an additional 43 victims were assisted by nongovernmental-funded programs.
 The Ministry of Interior published a training manual and provided victim identification, referral, and sensitivity training for 490 police officers.
-Police identified and referred 15 victims to NGOs for assistance during the reporting period.
+Police identified and referred 15 victims to NGOs for assistance during 2008.
 Victims are encouraged to participate in investigations and prosecutions; foreign victims who cooperate with law enforcement are permitted to remain in Slovakia and work for the duration of the investigation or trial.

-Prevention
+Prevention (2008)

-Slovakia demonstrated limited efforts to prevent trafficking during the reporting period.
-The Border and Alien Police monitored the border for evidence of trafficking.
+Slovakia demonstrated limited efforts to prevent trafficking during 2008.
+The Border and Alien Police (Hraničná a cudzinecká polícia) monitored the border for evidence of trafficking.
 The government continued to operate a 38-bed shelter for unaccompanied minors who enter the country illegally, thus helping to prevent the trafficking of this vulnerable population.
 In 2007, the government allocated $22,000 to develop and implement future awareness campaigns to reduce the demand for commercial sex acts.
-The Ministry of Education approved the use of NGO-produced anti-trafficking materials in schools in 2007, and the Ministry of Labor and Social Affairs cooperated with NGOs in a series of training and trafficking awareness activities aimed at vulnerable population groups, including Roma populations.
+The Ministry of Education (Ministerstvo školstva) approved the use of NGO-produced anti-trafficking materials in schools in 2007, and the Ministry of Labor and Social Affairs (Ministerstvo práce a sociálnych vecí) cooperated with NGOs in a series of training and trafficking awareness activities aimed at vulnerable population groups, including Roma populations.
 During the reporting period, the government published a brochure educating its nationals traveling to other EU countries for employment opportunities about the dangers of trafficking.
-Slovakia did not provide trafficking awareness training for deployed peacekeeping officials during the reporting period.
+Slovakia did not provide trafficking awareness training for deployed peacekeeping officials.